rohancragg/blog-notes/aks/create-tls-secret.md

 ![Image](domain.rsa.png?raw=true)

+## How to get the client certificate (without the full CA chain)

+> openssl pkcs12 -in domain.pfx -clcerts -nokeys -out domain.cer

 ---
 Some of the steps in this article are based on [How to convert a PFX to a seperate .key/.crt file](https://www.markbrilman.nl/2011/08/howto-convert-a-pfx-to-a-seperate-key-crt-file/) - by Mark Brilman